On this page

-Citation management software such as Mendeley or Zotero is essential for completing a substantial lit review.
+Citation management software such as Zotero, Mendeley, or Endnote is essential for completing a substantial lit review.
 Citation software is a centralized, online location for managing your sources.
 Specifically, it allows you to:

 - Access and manage your sources online, all in one place

 - Import references from library databases and websites